wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 If you log `recipes`, you will see that it actually return an object and the recipes array lives on the `results` property of the `recipes` object.
 We can use that property to pass the array like so `displayRecipes(recipes.results);`.

-`displayRecipes` will loop through each recipe and return some generated HTML, such as the title, ingredients and a thumnail imgae if there is one (which we will check for with a conditional).
+`displayRecipes` will loop through each recipe and return some generated HTML, such as the title, ingredients and a thumbnail image if there is one (which we will check for with a conditional).

 This might look a little confusing because you can nest template tags within template tags as deep as you want.